Rising-Stars-by-Sunshine/ECON211_FinalProject_Zhe_Niu/Method/Readme.md

 ## Results:
 ### Quantitative Analysis of Explanation Fidelity:
 -	The study will present a detailed statistical analysis focusing on the fidelity of LLM-generated explanations compared to traditional post hoc methods.
-Metrics like FA and RA will measure the alignment of LLM explanations with those from methods like LIME and SHAP, and with the actual influential features of the ML models.
+Metrics like FA and RA will measure the alignment of LLM explanations with those from methods like LIME and SHAP and with the actual influential features of the ML models.
 ### Comparative Insights:
 -	The study will provide insights comparing the strengths and limitations of LLM-generated explanations relative to traditional methods.
 This includes evaluating the depth, context sensitivity, and ability to capture nuanced relationships within the data.
--

 ## Intellectual Merits/Practical Impacts:
 ### Advancement in Explainable AI Methodology:
 - This research aims to significantly contribute to the field of XAI by empirically evaluating the use of LLMs as innovative post hoc explainers in the context of bail classification using the COMPAS dataset (ProPublica, 2016).
 By comparing these advanced models with established methods, the study seeks to expand the understanding of LLMs' capabilities in generating interpretable model explanations.